ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-The laptop is assembled perfectly, used qualitymaterials, nowhere stagger nothing, no backlash.
-The bottom flap in the open state bends just a little, but this does not affect the performance and it can be felt only if you lift the laptop with one hand from the bottom.
-Visual changes in the direction of a more relaxed, rigorous design went to the benefit of the laptop: it looks very stylish.
-Dimensions and weight make it easy to carry it daily in a backpack.
+The laptop is assembled perfectly, high-quality ones are usedmaterials, nothing wobbles anywhere, no backlash.
+The bottom hinged lid flexes just a little when open, but this does not affect performance in any way and you can only feel it if you lift the laptop from below with one hand.
+Visual changes towards a calmer, strict design have benefited the laptop: it looks very stylish.
+Dimensions and weight allow you to carry it in a backpack every day without any problems.

 </ p>